Aperezortega/wowMailLedger/README.md

 ## Greetings Traveler!

-This simple 46 lines script records all sales and purchases made in the auction house to a local file.
+This simple script of less than 50 lines records all sales and purchases made in the auction house to a local file.
 Later, this file can be read and the transactions can be stored in a SQL database or any other database of your choice.

 Yes, I know there are addons like TSM that store all this information and much more.
 However, I find them excessively complex and it was easier for me to develop this small script than to try to extract data from TSM's local database.